datumcorp/pm-plus/readme.md

 Install via `npm i -g pm-plus` and then go to the directory with postman collections and then type `pm+ convert '*.json'`

+Or for development mode, git clone this repo and then run `npm i && npm link`

 The end result is to have maintainable code which is easy to review and edit, without the need for the Postman App.